bluz71/git-status-fly/README.md

-_git-status-fly_ is a [Rust](https://www.rust-lang.org) utility that runs and parses `git status` to constituent POSIX shell environment variables that can be sourced by a Bash or Zsh script to render a fast Git-aware prompt.
+_git-status-fly_ is a [Rust](https://www.rust-lang.org) utility that runs and parses `git status` to constituent POSIX shell environment variables that can be sourced by a Bash, Zsh or Fish script to render a fast Git-aware prompt.

-Many custom Bash and Zsh prompts directly run and parse `git status` using shell commands.
+Many custom prompts directly run and parse `git status` using shell commands.
 However, parsing the output of `git status` using shell commands is **much** slower than doing the same using optimized Rust, often twice as slow depending on the size of the repository.

 Note, this utility is used to accelerate the [bash-seafly-prompt](https://github.com/bluz71/bash-seafly-prompt).